Kool G Rap: Kool G Rap and DJ Polo

-Juice Crew producer Mr. Magic and DJ Marley Marl allowed Polo and Kool G Rap to go to their studio to record a demo, which resulted in the song "It's a Demo."
+Juice Crew producer Mr. Magic and DJ Marley Marl allowed Polo and Kool G Rap to go to their studio to record a demo, which resulted in the song "It's a Demo".
 The song was written and recorded in one night, and had Marley so impressed, that he instantly embraced Kool G Rap and DJ Polo as Juice Crew members.
 In 1986, the duo appeared on Mr. Magic's Rap Attack radio show on 107.5.
 They eventually released "It's a Demo" as a single with "I'm Fly", along with two more singles.
 Shortly after this, Kool G Rap appeared on the Juice Crew's classic posse cut "The Symphony" before they released their debut album, Road to the Riches in 1989.
 This album and their two later albums, Wanted: Dead or Alive (1990) and Live and Let Die (1992), are highly regarded and considered hip-hop classics.
 Eventually, in 1993, Kool G Rap parted ways with DJ Polo to pursue a solo career.

 Solo career

 In 1995, Wilson started his solo career with the album 4, 5, 6, which featured production from Buckwild, and guest appearances from Nas, MF Grimm and B-1.
-It has been his most commercially successful record, reaching No. 24 on the US Billboard 200 album chart.
+It has been his most commercially successful record, reaching No. 24 on the U.S. Billboard 200 album chart.
 This was followed by Roots of Evil in 1998.
 In 1997, G Rap was featured on Frankie Cutlass' Politics & Bullshit album, on a track entitled "Know Da Game" which also featured Mobb Deep.
+In addition, Kool G featured on the Big Pun track "Wishful Thinking" and on Cuban Link's posse cut "Men of Business" which also featured N.O.R.E., Lord Tariq, and M.O.P.